20 dormer loft conversion ideas if you're hoping to reach the lofty heights of an upwards extension

 The most successful dormer loft conversion ideas are those that really make full use of the space available to maximise the potential of the project.

 A good architect, builder or loft design and build company will be able to offer advice on both this and the best layout to suit your needs.
 A mansard loft conversion or a hip to gable loft conversion could also be suitable options for your property, so it's worth getting advice on what will give you the best returns in terms of potential space and your budget.
+Your loft conversion costs will also need to be taken into account so make sure you get quotes from a number of professionals before you proceed.

 Get the Homebuilding & Renovating Newsletter